-In 1922, Andrew Boland General Merchant, Whitechurch, New Ross, County Wexford purchased a Model T Ford Truck which he used initially to deliver meat products for the newly established Piltown Baking Company and later for General haulage in the local community.
-A year later he purchased a Model T Ford C Which was used as a hackney (Taxi).
+In 1922, Andrew Boland General Merchant, Whitechurch, New Ross, County Wexford purchased a Model T Ford Truck which he used initially to deliver meal products for the newly established Piltown Baking Company and later for general haulage in the local community.
+A year later he purchased a Model T Ford C which was used as a hackney (Taxi).

 In 1939, when the war broke out, all private vehicles were put off the road due to no fuel being available, however the hackney and haulage business continued to operate due to petrol allowance being allocated through a coupon system to each haulage operator.
 Business slowly returned to normal after 1945 and in 1948 Andrew Boland and sons John and James commenced selling second hand cars from the family premises in Whitechurch.
 In 1956, they opened a self-drive car hire business, with an office on the Quay in Waterford.
 In 1958 they secured a Morris Dealership which gave John and James access to the new car market.
 New and used car sales expanded, and in 1965 the Boland Brothers opened a filling station in New Ross Town.